quay/clair/Documentation/howto/getting_started.md

-# Getting Started With ClairV4
+# Getting Started With Clair

 ## Releases